-A 2014 inventory by CRA identified 81 sites of bank erosion on the river. (see: "Table 19 - Streambank Erosion Summary" on page 56 in Chapter 3)
+A 2014 inventory by CRA identified 81 sites of bank erosion on the river. (see: "Map 14 - Streambank Erosion Sites" on page 56 and "Table 19 - Streambank Erosion Summary" on page 56 in Chapter 3)

 The sites were scored on the Streambank Erosion Severity Index which assigns numerical values for such variables as: the site's general condition; vegetation cover; trend toward increasing or decreasing erosion; length and height of eroded bank; current and depth of the river; and other factors.
 Sites scoring less than 28 points are considered as minor; those with 28-31 points are ranked as moderate; and those scoring 32 or above are classed as severe.